liayin/blog/_posts/2021-3-29-literature-crime.md

     - Every year, millions of Americans experience the incarceration of a family member.
 Using 30 years of administrative data from Ohio and exploiting differing incarceration propensities of randomly assigned judges, this paper provides the first quasi-experimental estimates of the effects of parental and sibling incarceration in the United States.
 Parental incarceration has beneficial effects on some important outcomes for children, reducing their likelihood of incarceration by 4.9 percentage points and improving their adult neighborhood quality.
 While estimates on academic performance and teen parenthood are imprecise, we reject large positive or negative effects.
 Sibling incarceration leads to similar reductions in criminal activity.

 #### Gun ownership:
+- [Evans & Kotowski (2022)](https://www.doi.org/10.3386/w29969): The Demand For Protection and the Persistently High Rates of Gun Violence Among Young Black Males
+    - Source: NBER working paper
+    - Method: theoretical model
+    - Model philosophy: a person may carry a gun for instrumental (i.e., criminal) reasons or for its perceived protective benefit
+    - Model predictions: a shock to the instrumental benefit can move the equilibrium to one with a high gun prevalence
+    - Model implications: there are larger returns to reducing the value of guns for crime than trying to reduce their protective benefit
+    - Policy suggestion: different policy paths to combat the problem of gun violence

 - [Acquisti & Tucker (2022)](https://www.doi.org/10.3386/w29940): Guns, Privacy, and Crime
     - Research question: publication of names and addresses of holders of handgun carry permits on criminals' propensity to commit burglaries
     - Method: natural experiment